70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Visitors to Mount Etna can take a guided tour of the volcano and explore its craters, lava fields, and surrounding landscapes.
 Cable cars and four-wheel-drive vehicles are available for those who prefer to avoid hiking to the summit.
 The mountain also offers stunning views of the surrounding towns and coastline.

-Mount Etna has been designated a UNESCO World Heritage Site since 2013 for its unique geological features and cultural significance.
+Since 2013, Mount Etna has been designated a UNESCO World Heritage Site for its unique geological features and cultural significance.

 Further Reading: Exploring Mount Etna: 10 essential things to know before visiting Italy’s iconic volcano.